atreyasha/spp-explainability/docs/develop.md

         2.  change light, medium and heavy to small, medium and large in all scripts, filenames and log variables consistently

-        3.  remove all neural sopa from readme and everywhere else since spp already implies neural -\> consider changing parser arguments as well if possible for consistency from --neural-model-checkpoint to --spp-model-checkpoint

-        4.  add a comment above each code chunk which explains inner mechanisms better
+        3.  add a comment above each code chunk which explains inner mechanisms better

-        5.  add pydocstrings to all functions and improve argparse documentation -\> maybe not necessary

     2. Readme